Al Debbo

 Al (Alec) Debbo (22 June 1924 – 13 July 2011) was a South African comedian, singer and actor.
-As one of the most famous artists of his generation he made an enormous contribution to Afrikaner music and culture.
+As one of the most prominent artists of his generation he made a significant contribution to Afrikaner music and culture.

 Early life

 Alec Debbo, the son of Lebanese parents, was born in Bloemfontein, South Africa.
 As a child he had to help out in his parents’ general merchandise store.
-His parents taught him Lebanese Arabic and English but he learned Afrikaans at an early age, because Afrikaans was the dominant language in Bloemfontein.
+His parents taught him Lebanese Arabic and English but he learned Afrikaans at an early age, as it was the dominant language in Bloemfontein.

-In school concerts he displayed a knack for making people laugh but he did not see comedy as a viable career, so after he matriculated he qualified as a plumber.
+At school concerts he displayed a knack for making people laugh, but he did not initially consider comedy a viable career.
+After matriculating, he qualified as a plumber.
 Singing and comedy remained his hobbies and he performed at functions and weddings.
-In 1947 everything changed after his friends dared him to participate in a countrywide talent competition, associated with the South African Industries Fair, which he won.
+In 1947, his career changed after friends encouraged him to participate in a nationwide talent competition, associated with the South African Industries Fair, which he won.
 As a result, he landed his first film role in Die Kaskenades van Dokter Kwak.
-It lasted only three minutes but it was enough to generate national recognition.
+Although the role lasted only three minutes, it brought him national recognition.